actix/actix-web/guide/src/qs_5.md

 Resource contains set of routes.
 Each route in turn has set of predicates and handler.
 New route could be created with `Resource::route()` method which returns reference to new *Route* instance.
-By default *route* does not contain any predicates, so matches all requests and default handler is `HTTPNotFound`.
+By default *route* does not contain any predicates, so matches all requests and default handler is `HttpNotFound`.

 Application routes incoming requests based on route criteria which is defined during resource registration and route registration.
 Resource matches all routes it contains in